Farmer using data insights to manage field of crops.

 Who should use the IDA add-on?

-The IDA add-on is available in two scopes, applicable to plants (fruit and vegetables, flowers and ornamentals, combinable crops, plant propagation material, hops, and tea) and aquaculture.
+The IDA add-on is available for two scopes, applicable to plants (in the product categories of fruit and vegetables, flowers and ornamentals, combinable crops, plant propagation material, hops, and tea) and aquaculture.

-IDA is available for producers of all sizes, from smallholders to large producer groups, and producers can get audited in any country where a GLOBALG.A.P. approved certification body (CB) conducts audits.
+The IDA add-on is available for producers of all sizes, from smallholders to large producer groups, and producers can get audited in any country where a GLOBALG.A.P. approved certification body (CB) conducts audits.

 Image of a producer assessing environmental metrics in the field using a tablet